shuumo/password_manager/README.md

 - Change: Optimize usage of strings by using string_view.
 - Change: Pass things by address (&) instead of copies and raw pointers.
 - Change: Use smart pointers.
+- Change: Replace credential class with a credential struct.
 - Change: Currently missing some delete keywords for Qt widgets (I think?)
 - Implement: Make the main-screen UI/UX nicer.
 Currently abit dry.